 An interviewer should not hold your credit history against your ability to perform at the office.
 If an employer wants to find out more about your debt, then they have to ask for your permission before they obtain a credit check.
 What you do with your money doesn’t concern them, unless it affects your productivity or their company.

+When you are eager to get that perfect job, you may easily consider a move to a new city or even to a new country.
 A lot of interviewers might ask you where you are from, especially if you speak with an accent.
-Yet, you don’t have to answer this question because it’s illegal to ask about an individual’s national origin, even though it may seem like it’s only an innocent question.
+If you are not comfortable, you don’t have to answer this question because it’s illegal to ask about an individual’s national origin, even though it may seem like it’s only an innocent question.

 This is another frequently asked question during an interview that you don’t have to answer.
 Age discrimination is actually a huge problem nowadays and more and more job seekers are facing it.
 An employer is not allowed to ask anything about your age, about the year you were born or how long you’ve been in the workforce.